 Your machine determines your power drive system.

-When defining your power drive system we should always rely on clarified knowledge of your machine.
+When defining your power drive system, we should always rely on clarified knowledge of your machine.
 Your application data is indeed paramount.
-Therefore, we will work our way through the drive train, starting from your application towards the grid supply.
+Therefore, we will work our way through the drive train, starting from your application and working our way towards the grid supply.

-The application domain is indeed very wide.
-For starters, we will focus on mechanical requirements of your critical machine.
+The application domain is indeed vast.
+For starters, we will focus on the mechanical requirements of your critical machine.

 Let’s get into some basic questions first: